lwiest/StarRaiders/README.md

-## Fully Documented, Reverse Engineered STAR RAIDERS Source Code
+## Reverse Engineered, Complete, And Fully Documented STAR RAIDERS Source Code

+STAR RAIDERS is a seminal computer game, published by Atari Inc. in 1979 as one of the first titles for the original Atari 8-bit Home Computer System (Atari 400 and 800).

 During the last years, as a hobby afterhours project, I reverse engineered a complete, extensively documented assembly language source code of STAR RAIDERS.

-STAR RAIDERS is a seminal computer game, published by Atari Inc. in 1979 as one of the first titles for the original Atari 8-bit Home Computer System (Atari 400 and 800).

 I reverse engineered the source code directly from the binary file of the ROM cartridge, finishing it in September 2015.

 This repo contains both the assembly source code input ([StarRaiders.source.asm.txt](StarRaiders.source.asm.txt)) and the assembly source code output ([StarRaiders.source.txt](StarRaiders.source.txt)).